Keck Graduate Institute

 Keck Graduate Institute (KGI) is a private graduate school in Claremont, California, United States.
-Founded by Henry Riggs and David Galas in 1997, it is the seventh and newest member of the Claremont Colleges.
+Founded by Henry Riggs and David J. Galas in 1997, it is the seventh and newest member of the Claremont Colleges.

 History

 Henry Riggs, then president of Harvey Mudd College, established the institute in 1997 to address what he perceived as a lack of scientists trained to convert new scientific discoveries into practical uses.
 He also became the institute's first president, serving until 2003.
-Co-founder David J. Galas served as the Chief Academic and Scientific Officer, Dean of the Faculty, and Norris Professor of Applied Life Sciences.
+Co-founder David J. Galas served as the chief academic and scientific officer, dean of the faculty, and Norris Professor of Applied Life Sciences.

 The decision to establish Keck Graduate Institute as a seventh Claremont College was met with some opposition, particularly from faculty of the other Claremont Colleges who objected to its lack of tenure, and environmentalists who opposed its plans to build a campus next to the Bernard Field Station, an area of undeveloped scrubland.
 The environmental issue was largely settled when KGI decided to establish its campus at a different location, and other opposition gradually faded.

 The institute received a $50 million endowment from the W. M. Keck Foundation, after which it was named.
 It awarded its first Master of Bioscience degree in 2002.

 In 2003, Sheldon Schuster became the second president in the institute's history and in 2023, announced his retirement.
 Schuster took over from Riggs, who became chairman of the school's board of trustees.
 Schuster is a biochemist who previously served as director of the University of Florida's biotechnology research program.
-In 2024, Keck Graduate Institute's Board of Trustees named Mohamed Abousalem as KGI's third president.
+In 2024, Keck Graduate Institute's board of trustees named Mohamed Abousalem as KGI's third president.